12:00 a.m. – 1:00 a.m.: Plot

 The pilot episode intercuts five different storylines, all occurring simultaneously in real-time.
 It takes place between Midnight and 1:00 a.m. in Los Angeles on Super Tuesday.

-Jack Bauer is trying to work through and repair his relationship with his wife, Teri (from whom he was briefly separated) and his teenage daughter Kim, who blames Teri for their separation.
-Just as Teri and Jack realize that Kim has snuck out of the house, Jack gets a call from his co-worker Nina Myers, who informs him of an emergency briefing at the Counter Terrorist Unit.
+Jack Bauer is trying to repair his relationship with his wife, Teri (from whom he was briefly separated) and his teenage daughter Kim, who blames Teri for their separation.
+Just as Teri and Jack realize that Kim has snuck out of the house, Jack gets a call from colleague Nina Myers, who informs him of an emergency briefing at the Counter Terrorist Unit.
 Jack reluctantly leaves his worried wife and heads to CTU.
-When Jack arrives there, Richard Walsh, Jack's mentor, informs the staff that African-American presidential candidate David Palmer is a primary target for assassination.
-Walsh takes Jack aside for a private conversation, in which Walsh tells Jack that someone inside CTU is a mole working for the assassins.
+Richard Walsh, Jack's mentor, informs the staff that the CTU has a tip that African American presidential candidate David Palmer is a primary target for assassination.
+Walsh takes Jack aside for a private conversation, asking him to help identify a potential mole in the CTU.
 "Trust no one," he tells Jack.

-Teri Bauer receives a call from a man named Alan York, the father of Janet York, who is worried that his daughter has snuck out of the house.
-Teri and Alan decide to go looking for Kim and Janet by themselves.
-Alan picks up Teri in his car and they search through the city of Los Angeles.
+Teri Bauer receives a call from a man named Alan York, the father of Kim's schoolmate Janet York, who reveals that his daughter has also run away.
+Teri and Alan decide to go looking for Kim and Janet by themselves after Jack uses CTU resources to hack Kim's computer.
+Alan picks up Teri in his car, and they search through the city of Los Angeles.

-Kim Bauer and her friend Janet York meet with a couple of boys, Dan and Rick, at the empty furniture store where Dan works.
+Kim Bauer and her friend Janet meet with a couple of boys, Dan and Rick, at the empty furniture store where Dan works.
 Kim and Rick engage in playful flirting and connect over shared experiences, while Janet and Dan get high and have sex in one of the show beds.
-After the two boys refuse to drive Kim home, Kim begins to feel uneasy about her situation.
+After the two boys refuse to drive Kim home and instead force her to accompany them and Janet to a party, Kim begins to feel uneasy about her situation.